-- Inventory is controlled physically rather than through an ERP system This eliminates the problem of inaccurate inventory records in the ERP system leading to the wrong materials being purchased at the wrong time.
+- Inventory is controlled physically rather than through an ERP system.
+This eliminates the problem of inaccurate inventory records in the ERP system.
+It prevents the wrong materials being purchased at the wrong time.

 The Keep it Simple – the “Parallel Universe Approach”

-For each supplier a monthly “blanket order” can be raised.
-This will include an approximate quantity that you expect to consume for the month, however the supplier should know that this is not a forecast and he is not to produce and supply this quantity.
-The actual quantity supplied is determined by the supply of kanbans to the supplier.
-Each day (in the case of daily deliveries) the supplier will supply exactly the amount determined by the kanbans he has received.
-The supplier provides a “proof of delivery” (e.g. a delivery docket) with each delivery and your stores team then reconciles this document against the goods received and the kanbans.
-At the end of the month the supplier invoices for the quantity actually supplied and this is then reconciled against the goods received.
+The supplier provides a “proof of delivery” (e.g. a delivery docket) with each delivery.
+Your stores’ team then reconciles this document against the goods received and the kanbans.
+At the end of the month, the supplier invoices for the quantity actually supplied and this is then reconciled against the goods received.
 The purchase order is then adjusted to reflect the actual quantity received and closed out.

 Tighter Control – for Nervous Accountants

 Most large organisations are going to struggle to accept my “parallel universe” method.
-Also if internal process lead times are long (which you should be trying to reduce) and WIP value is high, you may not be able to live with single level bills of materials.
-In this case you will need to integrate your kanban system more tightly in to your ERP.
-Fortunately this is not particularly difficult, although it can add some administration time and some lead time in to the processing of purchase orders and production orders compared to the simple system described above.
+Also if internal process lead times are long (which you should be trying to reduce) and WIP value is high, you may not be able to live with single-level bills of materials.
+In this case, you will need to integrate your kanban system more tightly into your ERP.
+Fortunately, this is not particularly difficult.

+When compared to the simple system described above, integration can add some administration time.
+It can also add some lead time into the processing of purchase orders and production orders.
 It may also require some software changes, which are usually costly and can take a long time to implement.

 In either case, when the goods are received they are also received on the system and the PO (or requisition) closed.
-The supplier is required to supply the exact kanban quantity so there should always be a match between the quantity ordered and delivered.
+The supplier is required to supply the exact kanban quantity.
+As a result, there should always be a match between the quantity ordered and delivered.

 This process can also be streamlined by the barcoding of the kanbans and production orders.
-When the kanban is triggered, scanning of the card creates a production order, then scanning of the materials or the production order back in to location closes the production order.
+When the kanban is triggered, scanning of the card creates a production order.
+The scanning of materials or the production order back in to the location closes the production order.

 In terms of finished goods, they are receipted into inventory when they are completed.
-The top-level parts (the components and sub assemblies that go in to the final assembly) are backflushed, since the kanban system is already managing the consumption of upstream parts.
+The top-level parts (the components and sub-assemblies that go into the final assembly) are backflushed, since the kanban system is already managing the consumption of upstream parts.

-Again regular cyclic counts are recommended to ensure that stock accuracy is maintained.
+Regular cyclic counts to ensure that stock accuracy is maintained are recommended.

 What About the MRP and the Forecast?

-Neither of these systems rely on a forecast or the use of the MRP functionality in your system.
-It is also important that you don’t overlay MRP, production planning or scheduling tools over the top of the kanban replenishment systems, as this is likely to lead to conflicts, confusion and poor system performance.
-Your kanban system should ensure that you always have the plants you need when you need them.
+Neither of these systems relies on a forecast or the use of the MRP functionality in your system.
+It is also important that you don’t overlay MRP, production planning or scheduling tools over the top of the kanban replenishment systems.
+This is likely to lead to conflicts, confusion and poor system performance.
+Your kanban system should ensure that you always have the parts you need when you need them.
 There should be no need to reference the forecast if it is designed correctly.

-As I have explained there are different approaches that can be applied to maintain accurate inventory levels in your ERP system, while operating a kanban system for replenishment.
-A key points to remember is that no inventory management system is “set and forget” all systems require discipline, clear process rules and accountabilities and regular cyclic counts.
+There are different approaches that can be applied to maintain accurate inventory levels in your ERP system while operating a kanban system for replenishment.
+A key point to remember is that no inventory management system is “set and forget”.
+All systems require discipline, clear process rules and accountabilities and regular cyclic counts.